awsproj/https-code.aliyun.com-mico-mico-cube/doc/english/README.md

 [mico] /Users/william/MiCO_SDK/MiCO/MiCoder now set as default MICODER in program "helloworld"
 ```

-The `-G` or `--globle` switch tells MiCO CLI to set this as a global setting, rather than local for the current program.
+The `-G` or `--global` switch tells MiCO CLI to set this as a global setting, rather than local for the current program.

 You can see the active MiCO CLI configuration via: